sw478/qSim/design_doc.md

         * One gate per column
         * Differentiate control bits from the target bit(s)
         * When printing a custom gate within a printout, print as a single gate
-            * Option for printouts for gates within custom gates to be printed separately
     * Print current statevector or probability distribution

 ## Testing